dr-mohammad-kashif/Healthcare_Transformation_Portfolio/Medical_Writing_Portfolio/migraine_patient_guide.md

 You’re not stuck - support is always right near the corner.

-## Medical Disclaimer

-This document is intended for general educational purposes only.
-It does **not** replace professional medical advice, diagnosis, or treatment.

-Always consult a qualified healthcare professional for:
-- Individual diagnosis
-- Treatment decisions
-- Medication-related advice

-Do not ignore or delay seeking medical help based on information provided in this guide.
+# Disclaimer: This material is educational in nature and does not constitute medical or clinical advice.
+For any health concerns or persistent symptoms, please consult a licensed healthcare professional.